TelkomIndonesia/openapi-utils/README.md

 Note that this is still in very early development stage.
 Current limitations includes but not restricted to:

-- Can only handle reference to `schema`.
+- Can only bundle reference to `schema`.
 - When [bundling](#bundle), the `schema` on non-main files needs to be under `components.schemas` key

 ## Bundle